aig-hagen/aig-causal-knowledge-base-editor/docs/README.md

 The first causal relation is the default case as shown in the example before.
 The second relation is a *negative* causal relation.
-For that, let us consider the statement: the absence of `rain` will cause a `drought`, which can be modelled as follows.
-After selecting a causal relation with a **left-click**, you can edit in a dialog whether it should be regular or negated.
+For that, let us consider the statement: the absence of `rain` will cause a `drought`, which can be modeled as follows.
+After selecting a causal relation with a <kbd>left-click</kbd>, you can edit in a dialog whether it should be regular or negated.

 ![Dialog for editing causal relation properties](/images/step_3_edit_dialog_relation.png)